(not a single solitary shred of morality within miles ... CONTINENTS)

 The return you were expecting?

 p.s. & btw, the corporations own the bureaucracies.
 Yeah.
-They bought them all up while we were out shopping for those stupid plastic baubles.
+They bought them all up while everyone was out shopping for those stupid plastic baubles.

 p.p.s. & btw too, I'm adding weeks after I posted this, what you lose?
 Well, you kind of lose everything.
 You lose your freedom .... & that is everything.
 When you've lost your soul, your freedom ... what's left???